ahinoam400/ftp-mcp-server/SPECIFICATION.md

 ### 4.1.
 Additional Features

 -   **Asynchronous Support**: Introduce asynchronous capabilities to the MCP server to handle multiple client requests  concurrently without blocking.
-This will improve performance and responsiveness, especially for long-running operations.
+-   **Web Interface**: A web-based interface for managing the servers and viewing logs.
+-   **Anonymous FTP Support**: Allow optional anonymous access to the FTP server for public file sharing, without requiring user authentication.
 -   **Logging**: Implement a logging system to record all server activity.
 -   **Error Handling**: Improve error handling and provide more informative error messages.
--   **Web Interface**: A web-based interface for managing the servers and viewing logs.
--   **Anonymous FTP Support**: Allow optional anonymous access to the FTP server for public file sharing, without requiring user authentication.

 ### 4.2.
 MCP Tool Expansion